 Gynecologic cancer is any cancer that starts in the female reproductive organs.
 This can include cervical cancer, endometrial cancer, ovarian cancer, uterine cancer, vaginal cancer or vulvar cancer.
 When you notice a change in your body at home, or when something is detected during an annual exam, we’ll work quickly to get a diagnosis.
 You’ll usually be referred to our advanced imaging services and may need a biopsy.
 A pathologist, a doctor who specializes in diagnosing disease, will look at your cell samples to identify the presence of cancer and determine its type and whether it’s noninvasive or invasive.

-Learn about biopsies and our imaging services.
+Learn about our imaging services.

-Innovative technologies offered at SCL Health
+Innovative technologies offered at Lutheran Medical Center

 We target gynecologic cancer with some of the most advanced treatments and technology available.
 Our accredited cancer programs may offer: